Kathy Hinde

 “Listen to the Voices of the Fen” launched on 18th July 2024 for World Listening Day and extends to autumn 2025, and is created in partnership with Wicken Fen National Trust Nature Reserve and Babylon Arts.
 Supported using public funding by the National Lottery through Arts Council England.

 Listen to the Voices of the Fen invites you to actively listen to the voices of many different species at Wicken Fen.
 Activities and installations will reveal hidden soundworlds we may not usually notice, from underwater, underground and inside trees.
-Listen from a new perspective by joining us for a listening walk, or wander at your own pace to explore sounds installations, all focussed on the intriguing and captivating soundworlds at Wicken Fen.
+Listen from a new perspective by joining us for a listening walk, or wander at your own pace to explore sound installations, all focussed on the intriguing and captivating soundworlds at Wicken Fen.

 Photo © National Trust Images/ Mike Selby